 The video above is a presentation about the Basel Problem — the story of how Euler proved that

 \[\sum_{n=1}^{\infty} \frac{1}{n^2} = \frac{\pi^2}{6}\]The presentation was itself vibe-coded — not generated in one shot, but shaped through conversation.
 I asked Claude to simplify certain sections, expand others, adjust the tone.
-The MARP Markdown format is natural for this kind of back-and-forth — just structured text with math notation and narration annotations, no visual layout to hallucinate.
+The plain-text narration sidecar is natural for this kind of back-and-forth — just structured text I could ask Claude to revise line by line, with no visual layout to wrangle.
 The result is a 31-slide presentation covering the full historical arc: Mengoli posing the problem in 1650, Bernoulli’s public admission of defeat, Euler’s brilliant proof by factoring $\sin(x)/x$ as an infinite product, with multiple voices including a “Bernoulli” for the historical quotes.

 Getting from zero to a finished video was harder than I expected.
 Pronunciation was a particular struggle — mathematical terms, historical names, and especially so because I was simultaneously experimenting with a Hebrew narration version.
 I hope and expect this part of the process will get smoother over time.